abiraja2004/LambeVaishali-INFO7374-DataAnalysis-FinalExam/README.md

 > - Defined function '''get_movie_reviews_params''' which returns API and offset
 > - Defined function '''resolve_movie_reviews''' for getting the result of movie reviews search
 > - Provided check condition again to check if movie has more reviews so avoid the rate limit and sleep again to download it completely.
-> - P.S movie_reviews_30000.json, movie_reviews_28000.json and movie_reviews_35000.json has only 1KB data so ommited those files from raw data
+> - P.S.movie_reviews_30000.json, movie_reviews_28000.json and movie_reviews_35000.json has only 1KB data, not useful for analysis so ommited those files from raw data

 -----------